 Confidentiality sometimes gets a little tricky.
 Parents often want to know what is happening and what the child is expressing during counseling.
 You need to know that my responsibility is to protect the rights of the child I am working with, which requires that the specifics of the sessions not be discussed with the parents.

 That does not mean that parents are left out of the therapy process.
 I am free to discuss broad themes and general areas of concern during parent consultations, but not what is said or done as part of the play.
 Thanks for helping me keep your child's rights protected.

 Do you accept insurance?

-I am currently a provider with Aetna, Blue Cross Blue Shield of Texas, Humana, Tricare, Cigna, Medicaid and PHCS.
+I am currently a provider with Aetna, Blue Cross Blue Shield of Texas, Humana, Tricare, Cigna, Medicaid, PHCS, United Health Care, and Amerigroup.

 Should your plan decline to authorize treatment, your coverage reaches its annual limits, it is terminated for any reason or I am currently out of network with your insurance, you have four options:

 - You may have an appeals process by which you can contest your plans denial of payment or authorization of treatment.

 - You can continue treatment and pay the standard fee.

 - You can request a referral to a lower cost provider.

 - You can independently submit a bill to your insurance for out of network reimbursement.